-Caregivers can recognize signs and symptoms that mean a person may be close to dying.
-The person and his loved ones can be helped to prepare for and accept death.
+Healthcare providers can recognize signs and symptoms that mean a person may be close to dying.
+The person and his or her loved ones can be helped to prepare for and accept death.
 A dying person may fear being alone, becoming a burden, or having pain.
-Medicines and other supportive care can help the person feel peaceful during the last part of his life.
+Medicines and other supportive care can help the person feel peaceful during the last part of his or her life.

 What are the signs and symptoms that mean the person may be close to dying?

-- Energy: As a person nears death, his body changes the way it uses energy.
-He may stop talking or responding, and begin sleeping more.
-He may also have pain, weakness, or fatigue.
-He may not want to eat or drink as his body shuts down.
+- Energy: As a person nears death, his or her body changes the way it uses energy.
+He or she may stop talking or responding, and begin sleeping more.
+He or she may also have pain, weakness, or fatigue.
+He or she may not want to eat or drink as his or her body shuts down.

-- Body temperature: The person's body may become cool to the touch because of the decreasing blood flow in his body.
+- Body temperature: The person's body may become cool to the touch because of the decreasing blood flow in his or her body.